deepsadhi/presentation2.0/USER_GUIDE.md

 For more details check [Prasedown](http://parsedown.org/)

-### How to embed media in presentation?
+### Can I embed media files in presentation?

-* Currently image extensions (png, jpg, jpeg, bmp, gif or svg) can be only embedded in presentation.
+* Currently image files with extensions (png, jpg, jpeg, bmp, gif or svg) can be only embedded in presentation.

 ### How to embed image in presentation?